{Latest update: 16 November 2006}

 • Since several programs may be in memory at the same time, a properly designed operating system must ensure that a program cannot cause other programs to execute incorrectly.
 Quite often, the hardware will trap the error and will transfer control to the operating system through an interrupt.
 Typically, an error message is given and the memory of the program is dumped.

 • In order to provide the protection described above, we need two separate modes of operation: user mode and privileged mode (also called supervisor mode, system mode or monitor mode).
-Whenever a trap or interrupt occurs, the hardware switches from user mode to priviledge mode.
+Whenever a trap or interrupt occurs, the hardware switches from user mode to privileged mode.

 • The lack of a hardware-supported dual mode can cause serious shortcomings, as it was the case of MS-DOS on the Intel 8088 architecture.